 Since we love exploring world cuisine, we stepped into one of the local restaurants to eat.

-There weren't many options for vegetarians on the menu, so the server suggested that we try the pancakes which they usually serve for breakfast.
+There weren't many options for vegetarians on the menu, so the server suggested that we try the pancakes that they usually serve for breakfast.

 Why make this

-These thin pancakes or crepes are very delicious.
+These thin healthy vegan pancakes or crepes are very delicious.
 There are 2 versions of this recipe.
 One is the dough version and the alternate easy and quicker one is the batter version.